Statewide public health orders reach expected final phase

-CHEYENNE – The Wyoming Department of Health on Friday announced the likely final phase for statewide public health orders related to the COVID-19 pandemic, including the immediate removal of one of the two remaining orders.
+CHEYENNE — The Wyoming Department of Health (WDH) is announcing the likely final phase for statewide public health orders related to the COVID-19 pandemic, including the immediate removal of one of the two remaining orders.

-Statewide public health order #2, which affected indoor events of more than 500 people, is now eliminated, according to a news release.
+Statewide public health order 2, which affected indoor events of more than 500 people, is now eliminated, according to a press release.

-WDH data shows more than 28% of Wyoming residents are fully vaccinated, with more people choosing the vaccines every day.
+WDH data shows more than 28 percent of Wyoming residents are fully vaccinated with more people choosing the vaccines every day.

-Harrist noted the Pfizer vaccine was recently made available for 12- to 15-year-olds, in addition to anyone over 16.
+Harrist noted the Pfizer vaccine was recently made available for 12-15 year olds in addition to anyone over 16.
 Moderna and Johnson and Johnson (Janssen) vaccines are authorized for adults 18 and over.
 No COVID-19 vaccine is yet authorized for children younger than 12.

 “Unfortunately, COVID-19 has not disappeared completely.
 We continue to see confirmed cases across the state.
 The vast majority of recent, new cases have involved people who were not yet fully vaccinated,” Harrist said.

-Harrist said she expects specific protocols for the safe operation of K-12 schools during the pandemic will be determined at the school district level past June 1.
-“We are, of course, offering guidance and advice, and we encourage schools to work closely with their county health representatives.
+Harrist expects specific protocols for the safe operation of K-12 schools during the pandemic will be determined at the school district level past June 1.
+“We are, of course, offering guidance and advice and we encourage schools to work closely with their county health representatives.
 It will be important to monitor local health situations.”

 Information about getting a COVID-19 vaccine in Wyoming can be found at https://health.wyo.gov/publichealth/immunization/wyoming-covid-19-vaccine-information/.